AlexiaDievart/endolith_infauna/README.md

 * Compare the "community descriptors" between infested and non-infested mussel beds AND eastern and western *Perna* lineages in terms of average total abundance and biomass per quadrat, species richness, species diversity (Shannon-Wiener and Simpson's indexes) and species evenness
 * Compare the infaunal communities between infested and non-infested mussel beds AND eastern and western *Perna* lineages in terms of abundance and biomass
 * Identify the species that contribute the most to dissimilarities between communities if any

+### Annex S2 : Influence of the experimental set up on the thermal mitigation offered by photoautotrophic euendoliths between corroded and non-corroded mussel beds
+* Compare the shell temperatures of mesh-covered corroded and non-corroded mussels in a setting that replicated our experimental design actually deployed in the field.